 Shannon continued to hone her skills at WVEC in Norfolk, WKEF in Dayton, OH and, most recently, waking up early with the FOX19 morning team in Cincinnati, OH.

 During every stop, Shannon has been involved in the community.
 One of her biggest achievements was raising money to outfit the entire 6th, 7th, and 8th-grade classes at the Dayton Boys Academy with brand new ties.
 Not only did she fund the uniform project, but she was able to bring a group of professional men into the school to spend time with each child and develop a bond that would last a lifetime.

 While in Dayton Shannon was also very active as a member of the Dayton chapter of NABJ (National Association of Black Journalists).

-Shannon looks forward to working in the Milwaukee community and learning more about the Brew City and beyond.
+Shannon enjoys working in the Milwaukee community and learning more about the Brew City and beyond.